BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 #### Verification: metadata from source and quantity of cells

 After the annotation process, where each library corresponds to an individual cell, we verify if the Bgee annotations are in concordance with repository metadata from where we download the data.
+If they are not, we save this information in metadata_notMatch.txt and do not further use these libraries.
 In the next step we validate experiments based on a minimum quantity of cells (100) per cell-type in each experiment and species.

 #### Data download